Rabia303/GeoSpeak_GenAi-Project/README.md

 1. **Launch the Application**:
    - Start both backend and frontend servers
-   - Open your browser to `http://localhost:3000`
+   - gemini your browser to `http://localhost:3000`

 2. **Account Creation**:
    - Register a new account or login with existing credentials